Citrus Sleep

 Another consideration to keep in mind is that of the chemicals used in the manufacture of acetate.
 Even if acetate frames will eventually break down, does it mean it’s safe to do so?
 Even more pressing is the question of whether you want those chemicals in your home compost bin!
 In short, acetate is a plant based product that has great potential to be an eco-friendly material.
 However, it’s still got a long way to go.

-Conclusion: Which Pair Do You Wear?
+Which Sunglass Pair Do You Wear?

 Simply put, sunglasses are essential to your eye health.
 It only makes sense that you should choose a pair of eco-friendly sunglasses that’s also healthy for your body and for the planet.
 So which is the best pair for you?
 As you shop the possibilities, there are many factors you’ll want to bear in mind.
 Is the manufacturer fair trade?
 Are the glasses made from recyclable or recycled materials?
 A re sustainable products used in the process?
 Does the company you’re buying from make an effort to give back?